Necron3574/Necron3574.github.io/pages/aspire24.md

 ![Viewpoint](/assets/images/Viewpoint.jpg){: width="40%" style="display:block; margin-left:auto; margin-right:auto"}

 Our second stop was Christine falls.
-These were mini-waterfalls and not the coolest imo but we made a quick stop there and took some pics
+These were mini-waterfalls and not the coolest imo but we made a quick stop there and took some pics:

 ![Christine Falls](/assets/images/Christine.jpg){: width="40%" style="display:block; margin-left:auto; margin-right:auto"}